analogicus/jnw_gr04_sky130a/README.md

 The digital output circuit consists of the PTAT circuit, where the temperature dependent current is called I_PTAT for this instance.
 The digital output circuit consist of a comparator, called Opamp_comp.sch, which compares I_PTAT to a reference voltage Vref at 1V.
 If I_PTAT becomes larger than Vref, the output of the comparator becomes high.
 The time it takes for the comparator to give a high output depends on the temperature, which is a result of a higher temperature equaling a larger current and vice versa.

-Below is a plot of the output OUT simulated for different temperatures.

 ## The code block